What is SIP| Basics, Types, and Key Insights

 SIP investment operates similarly.

 Sometimes, you can buy more shares when prices are low and fewer when the prices are high.
-Over time, this strategy helps in reducing the impact of market volatility and steadily grows your investment.
+Over time, this strategy helps reduce the impact of market volatility and steadily grow your investment.

 How do You Invest in SIP?